b72u68/dfng/README.md

-# dfng
+# Definitely not Google

-A simple information retrieval system
+Definitely not Google is a simple information retrieval system that I did for
+CS429: Information Retrieval course project.